-The two experiments designed to check the robustness of the bootstrap procedure with respect to the nature of the breaks deliver comforting results.
-When the breaks come from two distributions, centred at the opposite ends of the sample (but not so close to them as in the previous case) the power loss caused by the misspecification of the cointegrating equation used to estimate the residuals to be bootstrapped is very small (Table 4).
-On the other hand, when 70% of the units are affected by the break it is interesting to see (Table 5) that the rejection rates seem to fall approximately in the same proportion (e.g., for N=40 and $\alpha=10\%$ from 92.2% to 66.8%), so that if H_0 does not hold in the majority of the units it is likely to be rejected by the panel test as well.
-Somehow contrary to our expectations, in this set-up the mean and median tests deliver very similar results.
+The two experiments designed to check the robustness of the bootstrap procedure with respect to the nature of the breaks deliver comforting results (Table 4).
+Here the issue is that the cointegrating equation used to estimate the residuals to be bootstrapped is severely misspecified.
+The equation assumes one common breakpoint (located at the median of the individual estimated breaks), while the breakpoints are heterogenous and grouped in two different clusters.
+It is interesting to see the test turns out to be quite robust, as there is only a minimal power loss.

+It is also interesting to see that when 70% of the units are affected by the break (Table 5) the rejection rates seem to fall approximately in the same proportion (e.g., for N=40 and $\alpha=10\%$ from 92.2% to 66.8%).
+Hence, the panel test is likely to reject the stability hypothesis when it does not hold in the majority of the units.

 In a larger model with four explanatory variables (Tables 6A-B) we notice that the performance of the asymptotic tests is even worst than in the Base case.
-The Type I errors of the panel tests appear similar to the base case with only two variables, but unfortunately their power somehow smaller, possibly because the coefficient are estimated less precisely.
+The Type I errors of the panel tests appear similar to the base case with only two variables, but unfortunately their power somehow smaller, possibly because of the larger number of coefficient estimated.

-The overall conclusions to be drawn are now rather clear: consistently with Gregory et al. (1996) our experiments suggest that with a small or moderately large sample size ($T \leq 100$) Hansen (1992) asymptotic test has power ranging from very low to close to zero.
-A fairly general solution to this serious empirical shortcoming seems to be provided by a panel approach based on the bootstrap: in out experiments the Type I errors turned out to be generally close to nominal sizes and converging rather rapidly over both over T and N to nominal levels, and power from acceptable to good with $\alpha = 10\%$ when the break is located around the middle of the sample.
+The overall conclusions to be drawn are now rather clear: consistently with Gregory et al. (1996) our experiments suggest that with a small or moderately large sample size ( $T \le 100$ ) Hansen (1992) asymptotic test has power ranging from very low to close to zero.
+A fairly general solution to this serious empirical shortcoming seems to be provided by a panel approach based on the bootstrap: in out experiments the Type I errors turned out to be generally close to nominal sizes and converging rather rapidly over both over T and N to nominal levels, and power from acceptable to good with $\alpha=10\%$ when the break is located around the middle of the sample.
 Although tests power does not appear to be much affected by a wide dispersion of the breaks across units and to be (correctly) roughly proportional to the fraction of breaking units, it is important to keep in mind that it can be disappointing if the breaks fall towards the end of the sample (which is not surprising, since with a small time sample the marginal information becomes very small).